Massachusetts Institute of Technology logo

 1940

-Transformed into a major research enterprise during World War II, becoming the nation's largest non-industrial R&D contractor (e.g., Radiation Laboratory).
+Transformation as a research enterprise began during World War II, becoming the nation's largest non-industrial R&D contractor.

-Became closely associated with computer science, artificial intelligence, biotechnology, and "big science" initiatives like the Apollo program and the LIGO project.
+Became closely associated with computer science, artificial intelligence, biotechnology, open-source software, and 'big science' initiatives.

 🏛️